- Energy-efficient living

 Your energy retailer should also have a hardship policy for those people experiencing financial difficulties.
 If you think you will be unable to pay your bill on time or have had difficulty paying a bill in the past, you should contact your energy company by phone or email as soon as possible to discuss how they can help you.
 You can request a copy of your energy retailer’s hardship policy which they must provide to you upon request.

-If you’re on a fixed income you can arrange with your energy retailer to have smaller amounts regularly deducted – usually weekly, fortnightly or monthly.
+If you’re on a fixed income you can arrange with your energy retailer to have smaller amounts regularly deducted (usually weekly, fortnightly or monthly)–be sure to check with your energy retailer that there's no increase in the rate you'll be paying for energy.
 If you’re receiving a payment from Centrelink ask about the free Centrepay service to help you to better manage your finances, spreading out the costs of seasonal changes to your energy use.
 The MoneySmart budget planner can also help with managing costs.

 To find out more information on what assistance you can receive contact your energy retailer or the state or territory government department responsible for energy in your area.
-You can also use our rebate searcher on yourenergysavings.gov.au.
-This has up-to-date summaries of all energy and sustainability rebates and assistance offered by the Australian and state and territory governments.
+You can also use the yourenergysavings.gov.au rebate searcher.
+This has summaries of all energy and sustainability rebates and assistance offered by the Australian and state and territory governments.

 The EnergyMadeEasy website also has a range of information to assist you if you have a complaint or are experiencing difficulties.